-With that in mind, and a long look at the video, here are some thoughts on the Broncos defense and special teams:
+And after a long look at the video from Sunday's win, here are some thoughts on the Denver Broncos defense and special teams: